dc-js/dc.js/web/docs/api-latest.md

 * root.selectAll('.filter') elements are turned on if the chart has an active filter.
 The text content of this element is then replaced with the current filter value using the filter printer function.
 This type of element will be turned off automatically if the filter is cleared.

+ The method (display or visibility) for turning on/off the controls depends on the `controlsUseVisibility` flag.

 #### .transitionDuration([duration])
 Set or get the animation transition duration(in milliseconds) for this chart instance.
 Default